wttech/PoC-Sling-JMS/README.md

 # Sling JMS

-Sling JMS is a set of bundles for integrating JMS message queue with Sling web framework.
+Sling JMS is a set of bundles integrating JMS message queue with Sling web framework.
 It consists of `sling-jms-api` bundle, default implementation based on `ActiveMQ` and sample applications.

+**Disclaimer**

+Please notice that code shared here is only PoC created for [adaptTo() 2013](http://www.adaptto.org/) conference and shouldn't be treated as production-ready software.

 ## sling-jms-api